2.3 KiB

 - Take the differential of a differential

-Using the definition of a derivative to determine the derivative of f(x) = x^n
+Using the definition of a derivative to determine the derivative of f(x) = x^n, where n is any natural number.

 f'(x) = \lim_{h \to 0} \dfrac{(x + h)^n - x^n}{h}